3dimaging/DeepLearningCamelyon/HER2/Questions_&_ToDo.md

    Latest instructions: "Great, so since augmentations helped, I think we should make a table with the results as a number of the number of augmentations.
 Let’s keep the same differences between the 1+, 2+, 3+ but explore more this effect of the augmentations.
 Maybe a couple more angles of rotation, different flip?"
 3. Need to insert data augmentation into the k-fold.... figure this out. 'flow from directory' will NOT work here... will need to find a new function. no 'save to' command, unless I need to save it to a temporary directory....
            - if I quintouple all '0's in a training set then I would most often, have 305 data points.
 I would still only have output on 305 data points, but I would actually train sometimes on only 300 data points.
 Is this bad???
+           - which is better: Holdout set and all data augmented in basepath, OR LOO and data augmented within each fold???

 # To Do
 1. HER2 Testing Progress: